solidusio-contrib/solidus_easypost/README.md

 This is an extension to integrate EasyPost with Solidus.

 Due to how it works, you will not be able to use any other extension for shipping methods.
-Your own shipping methods will not work, either.
 But the good thing is that you won't have to worry about that, because EasyPost handles it all for you.

+However, it is possible to use your own shipping methods alongside EasyPost by defining Solidus ShippingCategories that operate independently of EasyPost.
+By default, EasyPost will handle shipping for all ShippingCategories, but if you don't want that, you can simply set `ShippingCategory#use_easypost?` to `false`.

 You will need to [sign up for an account](https://www.easypost.com/) to use this extension.